-Procurement planning platforms: Reinforce your supplier network against risk and uncertainty
+Cloud Native Procurement platforms: Reinforce your supplier network against risk and uncertainty

 Mitigate risk and manage uncertainty with a cloud-based procurement planning platform that includes vendors for true multi-enterprise collaboration.

-Deloitte Insights asked more than 400 chief procurement officers, “What is the best thing you can do as a procurement leader to bolster your supplier network against disruption and uncertainty?”
+Deloitte Insights asked more than 400 chief procurement officers, “What is the best thing you can do as a procurement leader to bolster your risk management processes in supplier networks against disruption and uncertainty?”
 The resounding answer was to improve communication.

 When a crisis hits, information is everything.
 If you don’t know what’s happening on the ground, you can’t begin to make other plans.
 How widespread is the problem?
 Which product or service is affected?
 How long is the delay expected to last?
 Who can step in to help?